brazilian-utils/brazilian-utils/CONTRIBUTING.md

   every push to `main` and weekly: it grades the repository configuration (pinned actions, token permissions, branch protection, code review, dependency updates, SAST) rather than the code, publishes the score and uploads the findings to the Security tab.
+- Every GitHub release carries `brazilian-utils.cdx.json`, a CycloneDX SBOM of the published package generated with `npm sbom` from the release tag.
+The package has no runtime dependencies, so the document describes the package itself; it exists for consumers whose supply-chain policy requires one.
 - Commit messages are checked with commitlint on every pull request, since release-please derives the version bump and the changelog from them.
 - The `Links` workflow checks every URL in the Markdown files and in the `@see` tags of the source